WanderingBrooks/MalAnywhere/README.md

   ##getAnimeInfo
-  MALAnywhere.getAnimeInfo(titles, username, password, callback) Functiion to get information about one show and the users values stored for that show.
+  MALAnywhere.getAnimeInfo(titles, username, password, callback)

+   Function to get information about one show and the users values stored for that show.
 This will return the users myanimelist values and information about the show specified.
 Unless the show is not on Myanimelist, is stored under a different name, the user has no values stored for the specific show, the given credentials are not valid, or some other error occurs.
 The credentials are automatically verified in this function

   |Type              | Name     | Description                                                               |
   |:----------------:|:--------:|---------------------------------------------------------------------------|